Jip-Hop/sedunlocksrv-pba/README.md

 If you provide a custom trusted TLS certificate and key at build time with `--tls-cert` and `--tls-key` (or `TLS_CERT_PATH` / `TLS_KEY_PATH` in `build.conf`), the SSH client helper will default to verified HTTPS (`curl` without `-k`).
 For self-signed build-generated certificates it defaults to insecure verification bypass (`curl -k`).
 You can override that with `SSH_CURL_INSECURE=true|false`.

+The SSH host fingerprint should stay consistent across reboots.
+If it changes unexpectedly, first check whether the files `ssh/dropbear_ed25519_host_key`, `ssh/dropbear_ecdsa_host_key`, or `ssh/dropbear_rsa_host_key` were deleted or regenerated before the image was built.

 ## Excluding network device(s)

 By default, the PBA image auto-detects eligible network interfaces, configures them individually with DHCP, and lets the web server and SSH server listen on all configured interfaces.
 That may not be desirable in some cases (e.g. if some network device(s) is/are exposed to the Internet).